spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 After `spack load`, around 35% of users are making use of Spack environments to load groups of packages together.
-Like `spack load`, Spack environments require no support from the module system -- they work regardless of where Spack is deployed and they provide be a more portable alternative to loading environment modules.
+Like `spack load`, Spack environments require no support from the module system -- they work regardless of where Spack is deployed and provide a more portable alternative to loading environment modules.

 ## Which Spack features do you use?